The differences between credit card versus debit card - NAB

 Credit cards can have high monthly or annual fees, which will differ depending on the type of credit card you choose.
 You may also be charged a late payment fee if you miss your repayment, and be charged interest on purchases if you don't repay the balance in full.

-Both debit and credit cards can be used for your everyday expenses, but using your debit card often means you won't be incur fees and charges, as you're using your own money.
+Both debit and credit cards can be used for your everyday expenses, but using your debit card often means you won't incur fees and charges, as you're using your own money.
 Some debit cards also offer benefits like cashback or complimentary insurances, but these cards tend to have a monthly fee.

-Credit score
+Credit score impact

 If you’re saving for a big purchase like a house or a new car, your creditworthiness will play a big role in how much money your financial provider will lend you.

 There are ways to improve your credit history and build a higher credit score to make borrowing a better experience and support you to borrow more money.
 Things like paying your bills, rent and mortgage on time can improve your credit score, regardless of the type of card you use.
+Missing repayments or making late repayments will have a negative impact on your credit score.

 Eligibility and application

-If you’re over the age of 14, debit card applications are easy and only take a few minutes to complete.
+If you’re over the age of 14, debit card applications are easy and only take a few minutes to complete online.
 The age requirement may vary depending on the bank.
-If you’re under 14 years of age, you’ll need to go into a branch with a parent to open up an account.
-Learn more about youth banking.

 To apply for a credit card, you need to meet certain eligibility criteria like age (you need to be over 18 years of age), proof of income and your creditworthiness, just to name a few.
 Make sure to check what you need and have everything ready when you apply, as repeatedly applying for credit cards and getting rejected can harm your credit score.